 The results from the calculator can help you figure out if you need to fill out a new Form W-4 for your employer.
 Or, the results may point out that you need to make an estimated tax payment to the IRS before the end of the year.

-If you adjusted your withholding part way through 2019, the IRS recommends that you check your withholding amounts again in early 2020 to ensure the right amount is being withheld.
+If you adjusted your withholding part way through 2020, the IRS recommends that you check your withholding amounts again.
+Do so in early 2021, before filing your federal tax return, to ensure the right amount is being withheld.

 If you're changing your tax withholding, you'll need to know your adjusted gross income (AGI).
 You can find your AGI number on your prior year’s tax return.
 If you don’t have a copy of last year’s tax return, you can get it from a tax return transcript.